The synthesis of the RNA primer begins at the base highlighted in... | Channels for Pearson+

 The synthesis of the RNA primer begins at the base highlighted in the template below.

-In the intact RNA primer that is 10 nucleotides long, which nucleotide has a free 3'-OH terminus?
+Identify the sequence of the RNA primer that is 10 nucleotides long.

 The synthesis of the RNA primer begins at the base highlighted in the template below.

-In the intact RNA primer that is 10 nucleotides long, which nucleotide has a free 3'-OH terminus?
+Identify the sequence of the RNA primer that is 10 nucleotides long.

 ANSWERS OPTIONS